 On July 24, 2014, the Cleveland OSHA office hosted two summer college interns from separate construction companies within the alliance to provide a one-day experience.
 The students spent time with construction compliance officers discussing the mission of the agency, duties of an inspector, OSHA regulations, typical hazards found on a construction site and more.
 Although only one day in length, this thorough orientation provided them with a wide-ranging view of what OSHA does as an enforcement agency within the Department of Labor.

 Delivery of monthly Safety Newsletters to local construction companies.
 Over 5,000 companies and individuals receive the hard copy document that covered a variety of safety and health topics designed for construction businesses.

-The successful second year of this alliance has resulted in educating construction companies and individuals on the prevention of workplace hazards, OSHA regulations and methods for creating and maintaining safety and health programs.
-This alliance has been instrumental in furthering the relationship between OSHA and the construction industry of Northeast Ohio, and therefore, all parties agreed to renew it for two additional years.
+The successful third year of this alliance has resulted in educating construction companies and individuals on the prevention of workplace hazards, OSHA regulations and methods for creating and maintaining safety and health programs.
+This alliance has been instrumental in furthering the relationship between OSHA and the construction industry of Northeast Ohio, and we look forwards to its fourth year of activities and growth.

-The major planned activity for the alliance is the 3rd annual Construction Safety Day currently being discussed for February 2015.
-The 1st and 2nd annual events were very successful day-long conferences for local construction companies, superintendents, foremen and workers.
+The major planned activity for the alliance is the 4th annual Construction Safety Day currently being discussed for February 2016.
+The first three annual events were very successful day-long conferences for local construction companies, superintendents, foremen and workers.
 There were approximately 250 attendees each year.

 Photos below depicting activities from the Construction Safety Day at Tri-C Corporate College, February 17, 2015.
 Photos provided courtesy of The Cleveland Building and Construction Trades Council.